chaberko-lbbe/yeast-oaktree/README.md

 ## 1 - Download the data

-Raw reads were deposited on NCBI's Sequence Read Archive (SRA) database under BioProject PRJNA1114957:
+Raw reads were deposited on NCBI's Sequence Read Archive (SRA) database under BioProject PRJNA1114957: [Update 22/01/2025: link will be shared here upon publication of the paper]

 ## 2 - Download the software(s)